petrklas/test_algorithm/README.md

 - Player can move one cell to the bottom
 - Player can move one or two cells to the right
 - Player can't move to the cell, where is the wall (marked as false in the matrix)
-- Player can't move out of map / matrix
+- Player can't move out of map

 |  |  |  |  |  |